JLLormeau/sock-shop/Readme.md

-# Deploy Sock-Shop on bare metal k3s with ingress controler
+# Deploy Sock-Shop
+on bare metal k3s with ingress controler
---namespace = sock-shop
+and namespace = sock-shop

 Deploy :